-As this series explores the Lord’s Prayer phrase by phrase, we consider what each petition means and how to apply it to our own lives.
+As this series explores the meaning of the Lord’s Prayer line by line, we consider what each petition means and how to apply it to our own lives.
 A powerful tool for shaping how we think about God, ourselves, and the world, the Lord’s Prayer teaches us how to pray and leads us into a deeply meaningful way of talking to and hearing from the Lord.

 “Your kingdom come, your will be done, on earth as in heaven”